ZsofiaSzego/jira_test_with_BDD/README.md

 You also have to change 'password' to the actual password in StepDefinitions - UserIsLoggedIn method.

 Information
-This is a Java project with Cucumber, therefore uses Gherkin's Given-When-Then syntax in the StepDefinitions.# jira_test_with_BDD
+This is a Java project with Cucumber, therefore uses Gherkin's Given-When-Then syntax in the StepDefinitions - jira_test_with_BDD